-Don't move money around or switch banks.
-Bank statements from recent months for accounts in your name (savings, checking, money market, and other assets) will likely be reviewed as the lender makes decisions regarding your loan application.
-In order to eliminate fraud, lenders look for a consistent portrayal of how you earn your money and where any additional funds come from.
-Even for practical reasons, moving around funds or switching banks could make it harder for your lending institution to confirm your account history.
+Don't switch banks or move finances around in your accounts.
+Your lender will instruct the submission of recent bank statements for accounts in your name: savings, checking, money market, and other liquid assets.
+To detect fraud, lenders will need clear documentation of how you earn your money and where additional wealth comes from.
+Even for practical reasons, moving around cash or changing banks could make it difficult for your lender to document your bank history.

 Don't give your FSBO (for sale by owner) seller a "good faith" deposit, cash in hand.
 Your good faith deposit does not belong to the seller: it remains yours until closing.
 Any earnest money is to be applied to your expenses upon closing; a individual seller might not understand this.
 Find an attorney or other neutral party who is able to hang on to the deposit or place it in a trust account until you close.
 The final disposition of earnest money, if your sale fails, should be specified in the contract with the seller.

 Firelight Mortgage Consultants can walk you through the pitfalls of getting a mortgage.
 Give us a call at (720) 550-4235.